MUTE is a word which means at least two things:

 Q-MUTE makes assumptions on the Stream Layer, but do not define it.
 A single Q-MUTE stack can use more Stream Layers at the same time.
 Currently, no Stream Layer for Q-MUTE is defined, even if such a definition for TCP/IP is trivial.
 Every Stream Layer has an associated code.
 The following data types must be defined for every given Stream Layer:

-.
+HostAddress.
 It represents all data needed to identify a

 potential connection between this host and another one.
 E.g., for TCP/IP

-.
+this would be a couple host/port.HostConnection.
 It represents a connection.It must also implement those operations, with given semantics:

-connect(HostAddress ha): HostConnection
+connect(HostAddress ha): HostConnection.

 This function establish a connection between two nodes.
 If no host

-correspond to the given HostAddress
+correspond to the given HostAddress, this

 function fails.
-Can also fail for other, unspecified reasons.send(HostConnection hc, byte[] data): void
+Can also fail for other, unspecified reasons.send(HostConnection hc, byte[] data): void.

 This function sends a chunk of data of any size to given connection.
 If

-has been disconnect()
+hc has been disconnect()ed, send

 fails.
 Can also fail for other, unspecified reasons.receive(HostConnection hc, int length):

-.
+byte[length].
 This function receives a chunk of data of any size

 from given connection.
-If hc
+If hc has been

-fails.
+disconnect()ed, receive fails.
 Can also fail

-for other, unspecified reasons.disconnect(HostConnection hc): void
+for other, unspecified reasons.disconnect(HostConnection hc): void.
+This

 function removes an established connection.
 If no connection has been